Skogfisk/2023-Peliprojekti/README.md

 # 2023-Peliprojekti

-Quest for Glory strategy game, made with Unity for game programming course during 2023
+Quest for Glory turn based strategy game, made by Jaakko Karhunen with Unity for game programming course during 2023